 2. What are the side effects of eating beetroot?

 A. Beet is safe for most people in controlled portions.
 Beets sometimes make urine or stools pink or red which is thought to be mostly harmless in most cases.
-Eating too many beets might make kidney disease worse.
+Eating too many beets might make kidney disease worse and cause low calcium levels.

-A. Before workout – Beetroot juice 200 ml an hour before exercise.
-Baked/boiled beetroot 200 grams taken 75 minutes before exercise has also been used.
+A. Beetroot juice 200 ml an hour before exercise or Baked/boiled beetroot (200 grams) taken 75 minutes before exercise is the recommended dosage.
 Beetroot concentrate 50 mg twice daily for about 6 days has been used for better workout performance.
+Furthermore, 200 ml of fresh beetroot juice post a heavy workout is great for muscle recovery and reduces soreness.

 4. Do I need to worry about red beetroot pigments found in urine or stool after eating?